sjtuplayer/few-shot-diffusion/README.md

 ```
 @inproceedings{hu2023phasic,
   title={Phasic Content Fusing Diffusion Model with Directional Distribution Consistency for Few-Shot Model Adaption},
-      author={Teng Hu and Jiangning Zhang and Liang Liu and Ran Yi and Siqi Kou and Haokun Zhu and Xu Chen and Yabiao Wang and Chengjie Wang and Lizhuang Ma},
+  author={Hu, Teng and Zhang, Jiangning and Liu, Liang and Yi, Ran and Kou, Siqi and Zhu, Haokun and Chen, Xu and Wang, Yabiao and Wang, Chengjie and Ma, Lizhuang},
-      booktitle={Proceedings of the IEEE/CVF international conference on computer vision},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  pages={2406--2415},
   year={2023}
 }
 ```